romana/rlog/README.md

 ## Controlling rlog through environment or config file variables

-Rlog is configured via the following variables, which may either be defined as environment variables or via a config file.
+Rlog is configured via the following settings, which may either be defined as environment variables or via a config file.

 * RLOG_LOG_LEVEL:   Set to "DEBUG", "INFO", "WARN", "ERROR", "CRITICAL"